 The Severan Marble Plan is a key resource for the study of ancient Rome, but only 10-15% of the map survives, broken into 1,186 pieces.
 For centuries, scholars have tried to match the fragments and reconstruct this great puzzle, but progress is slow--the marble pieces are heavy, unwieldy, and not easily accessible.
 Now, computer scientists and archaeologists at Stanford are employing digital technologies to try to reconstruct the map.
 In collaboration with the Sovraintendenza of the Comune di Roma, a team from Stanford's Computer Graphics laboratory has been creating digital photographs and 3D models of all 1,186 fragments.
 The next step is to develop 3D matching algorithms to "solve the map," and to build a fully searchable database of the fragments--a much-needed tool for archaeological research.
 To read about our aims and methods in detail, go to the Project page.
 To know who is involved, click on People.

 This site presents 1,186 of the surviving fragments and 87 fragments known only from Renaissance drawings in a fully searchable database.
-Each entry includes digital color photographs and 3D models (download our viewer, for PCs only - sorry, Mac users), a search box, a description of the fragment, an analysis of its significance and a review of the scholarly literature.
-The team is also developing a viewer that will allow you to try to match fragments, and a slab map that reconstructs the known areas of the entire Plan.
+Each entry includes digital color photographs and 3D models (download our viewer, for Windows PCs only), a search box, a description of the fragment, an analysis of its significance and a review of the scholarly literature.

 The text and images contained in these web pages are protected by copyright law.
 Please refer to the copyright notice for more information.